From the founder of the Holosapiens Project

 Grief and sadness, especially if they are chronic, can also cause the Qi of the Lung to become deficient.

-If you want to learn more about the Lung and its functions from the perspective of Traditional Chinese Medicine go to "The Lung in Traditional Chinese Medicine" in the Physiology chapter.
+If you want to learn more about the Lung and its functions from the perspective of traditional Chinese medicine go to "The Lung in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms